JakWai01/microscope/README.md

 - [ ] Layered approach, take the extended set of the extended set with a weight of 0.25 etc.
   - How does randomness behave here?
   - Is it more random than the normal lookahead?
+- [ ] Decompose heuristics into separate module, since that will most likely stay the same
+- [ ] Comments, Naming, Types

 ##